banklab/banklab.github.io/index.md

 **01.01.2024:** Welcome to our new associated postdoctoral researcher, Zachary Bailey, working mainly in the [Terrestial ecology group](https://www.terr.iee.unibe.ch/research/index_eng.html) at the University of Bern.

 ---

-**28.11.2023** - We are hosting [Thomas Lenormand](https://www.cefe.cnrs.fr/fr/recherche/ee/gee/800-c/193-thomas-lenormand), CNRS researcher at the [Centre d'Ecologie Fonctionnelle et Evolutive (CEFE)](https://www.cefe.cnrs.fr/en/), France, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html)

----

-**27.11.2023** - We are hosting [Gian Marco Palamara](https://www.aqua.iee.unibe.ch/about_us/team/gian_marco_palamara/dr_palamara_gian_marco/index_eng.html), Research associate at the [Institute of Ecology and Evolution, University of Bern](https://www.iee.unibe.ch/index_eng.html), as an invited speaker for our lab meeting.

----

-**23.11.2023** - We congratulate Ana-Hermina Ghenu, PhD student in our lab, for succesfully defending her PhD titled "Fitness landscapes for predicting evolution between environments"

----

-**13.11.2023** - We are hosting [Christian Tentellino](https://orcid.org/0000-0002-5974-8764), Postdoc at the [Istituto Italiano di Tecnologia](https://plasna.iit.it/), Italy, as an invited speaker for our lab meeting.

----

-**23.10.2023** - We are hosting [Ailene McPherson](https://amacp.github.io/), Assistant Professor in Mathematics at the Simon Fraser University, Canada, as an invited speaker for our lab meeting.

----

-**17.10.2023** - We are hosting [Andrea Sweigart](http://sweigartlab.genetics.uga.edu/), Professor in the genetics department at the University of Georgia, USA, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html).

----

-**13.10.2023** - We congratulate Jessica Rieder, associated PhD student in our lab, for succesfully defending her PhD titled "Environmental DNA methods for monitoring and detection of aquatic bacteria in recitculating aquaculture systems"

----

-**09.10.2023** - We are hosting [Vitor Sudbrack](http://sudbrack.me/), PhD student in the [Theoretical Evolutionary Ecology](https://lab-mullon.github.io/index.html) group at the University of Lausanne, as an invited speaker for our lab meeting.

----

-**16.08.2023** We are hosting [Lindi Wahl](https://publish.uwo.ca/~lwahl/), Professor in the applied mathematics department at the University of Western Ontario, Canada, for a seminar.

 [archive](https://banklab.github.io/archive/)